 *Daniel Smith Essential Mixing Kit Watercolors - This is a great set if you know you want to paint for a long time to come and if you want to get really good at mixing your own colors

 *Porcelain Palette - The plastic ones don't tend to wash off as cleanly and the paint beads up in a way that you can't really see what color you mixed.
 I also love that you can leave your paint on this palette, let it dry, rewet it and use it again the next day or week or month ect!
+You could also use a simple white plate if you already have one of those at home!

 *Brushes - I used the AIEX detail set for this painting